-The table shows some data for alcohol-related deaths in females in England and Scotland between 2006 and 2013.
+The table shows some data for alcohol-related deaths per 100 000 of the female population in England and Scotland between 2006 and 2013.

-Plotting the graph for England and Scotland so that the data can be compared.
+The graph below has been plotted with the results from England and Scotland, so that the data can be compared.

 With line graphs, you have a choice between connecting the plots point-to-point, or using a line of best fit.

-The population of which country shows the most fluctuation?
+The population of which country shows most fluctuation in the graph shown above?